The Entrepreneurship Hatchery ☰

 Depending on demand, your print could take up to 7 days to complete

-A Hatchery connector will get in touch with you once your print is ready for pick up.
+The Myhal Fabrication Facility will get in touch with you once your print is ready for pick up.

 FREQUENTLY ASKED QUESTIONS